Behavior Prior Representation learning for Offline Reinforcement Learning: Effective dimension and feature rank

 \begin{assumption} (Feature reachability) Denote $\lambda_{\min}(A)$ as the smallest eigenvalue of a positive-definite matrix A. With a mapping function $\phi^{\star}$, we assume that there exists $\epsilon \in \mathbb{R}^{+}$ such that,

 \end{assumption} Assumption~\ref{assum_feat_reach} posits that in MDP $\mathcal{M}$, for each latent state in representation space $\mathbb{R}^{d}$, there exists a policy that reaches it with a non-zero probability.
 This ensures the optimal state representation should have no redundant dimensions, which is a reasonable assumption for a compact latent space.
-While similar assumption is commonly made in previous work~\citep{DBLP:journals/corr/abs-2205-14571,DBLP:journals/corr/abs-2102-07035}, seldom of them consider leveraging it to measure the feature effectiveness.
-Based on this assumption, we define the following measurement: \begin{definition} \textbf{Effective Dimension} Let $\operatorname{ED}(M)$ denote the multiset of eigenvalues of a square matrix $M$.
+While a similar assumption is commonly made in previous work~\citep{DBLP:journals/corr/abs-2205-14571,DBLP:journals/corr/abs-2102-07035}, seldom of them consider leveraging it to measure the feature effectiveness.
+Based on this assumption, we define the following measurement, inspired by the Feature rank defined in~\cite{DBLP:conf/iclr/LyleRD22}: \begin{definition} \textbf{Effective Dimension} Let $\operatorname{ED}(M)$ denote the multiset of eigenvalues of a square matrix $M$.
 Then the effective dimension of $\Psi$ is defined to be